About Me

 Length

-Most of my trips tend to be under a week in length, but I want to try and have a longer trip every 5 years or so.
-I (normally) don’t like to rush through places just to check stuff off my bucket list, so if possible I’ll try to stay somewhere for 4-6 days and have a more relaxed experience.
+Most of my trips tend to be under a week in length, but I have taken a few longer-term trips, particularly when I was a student and had more free time.
+I don’t like rushing through places just to check items off my bucket list.
+Instead, I prefer a more relaxed experience whenever possible.

 Interests

 There are so many places around the world I want to visit.
 I love big cities and nature equally.
-My two soft spots are skyscraper-filled cities and deserts, mostly because they are just so unlike where I live.
-My top interests are hiking, wildlife viewing, and seeing iconic landmarks.
-I also love seeing the weirder side of places.
-Ghost towns, niche museums, disaster sites, and all that kind of stuff fascinate me!
+My two soft spots are skyscraper-filled cities, and vast deserts, just because they are so unlike my hometown.
+My top interests include hiking, wildlife viewing, and exploring iconic landmarks.
+I also enjoy the weirder side of places, like ghost towns, niche museums, disaster sites, and all that kind of stuff!

 Budget

-I try to travel cheap, but not super cheap.
-You won’t find me hitchhiking or couchsurfing, but I try to save money where I can, especially when it comes to transportation.
+I try to travel on a budget, but not super cheap.
+You won’t find me hitchhiking or couchsurfing, but I try to save money where I can.
 Although for me, travel is all about the experiences you have and the memories you make.
-I love stuff like shark diving, helicopter flights, and music festivals.
-Sadly they are very expensive, so that is where most of my money goes!
+I love stuff like shark diving, helicopter flights, and music festivals, even if they can be pricey.
+That is where most of my money goes!

 Food